romainmenke/css-import-tests/README.md

 There are two major issues :
 - bundlers want to optimize for file size
 - bundlers want to support importing CSS from npm packages

+## Contributing

+Any test contributions are welcome!

+You can open an issue and describe the case you want to test, or you can open a PR with a new test.

+I don't care about technical purity, formatting, duplicates, ...
+Anything that increases test coverage is very much appreciated.